imgntn/prettymuni/README.md

 - a bit poky on the chromebook but it does run all routes.
 - perf problems are likely related to the number of svg elements.  dom manipulation can get slow.
 - should add caching so i'm not transforming / transitioning locations and headings that haven't really changed. this could be a filter/threshold
+- i could add passive event listeners to d3.js -- scrolling messes with the main thread
+- doing the drop and dot as a group and then rotating that group around the other group containing the text and circle would reduce listeners.

 # wow-zone someday
 - [] use an elevation service to do a sweet altitude vis